fesundmytro/weekly-sales-reporting-automation/README.md

 2. Run one command or wait for the scheduled task.
 3. Open the generated Excel report in `reports/`.

-Target process time:
+## Automation Impact

+Demonstration business scenario:

-- manual workflow: approximately 3 hours per week;
+- estimated manual preparation: approximately 3 hours per week;
-- automated workflow: approximately 2 minutes per run;
+- automated report generation: measured locally after setup;
-- estimated annual time saving: approximately 154 hours.
+- potential annual time saving depends on the real reporting process.

-Replace these estimates with measured values if the project is used in a real environment.
+The manual-time estimate is illustrative and does not represent a production deployment.

 ## Workflow